Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Experiments

+Fig. \ref{failedcases} and the experiment video\footnotemark[1] reveal that these failures predominantly result from the robot's attempts to forcefully navigate through obstacles.
+This phenomenon is primarily attributed to the partially observable nature of the LPP problem, as the Color agent lacks ground truth knowledge of the maps and is thus susceptible to entrapment in snares.
+Three potential approaches to address this issue are: (i) Equipping Color with map information via integration with GPP algorithms; (ii) Endowing Color with memory capabilities by employing temporal awareness networks; (iii) Improving Color's generalization capacity through the design of more appropriate reward functions and training maps.
+Due to the limited scope of this paper, further investigations into these approaches cannot be conducted at present but will be the focus of future research endeavors.

 Compared with other solutions concerning the real-world application of DRL in the context of local planning or navigation, the advantages of Color can be more intuitively sensed.
-In \cite{realworld_30hour}, it takes approximately 30 hours of simulation training to derive a planner compatible with real-world environments.
-In \cite{realworld_human}, human guidance is indispensable to fine-tune the agent in the real world following simulation training.
-In \cite{realworld_nature}, a mathematical model of the robot is required to model the discrepancy between the simulation and the real world.
-In contrast, our approach is entirely model-free.
-With merely one hour of simulation training, devoid of any human intervention, the agent is proficient in managing a variety of local planning tasks, both in simulation and the real world.
+Unlike \citet{realworld_human}, which necessitates human guidance for fine-tuning the agent in real-world scenarios, our method operates autonomously without human intervention or fine-tuning, enhancing both efficiency and simplicity.
+In \citet{realworld_30hour}, due to the scarcity of parallel simulation, approximately 30 hours of simulation training are required to produce a planner compatible with real-world applications.
+Furthermore, its Sim2Real transfer does not account for the robot's dynamics, constraining its movement to a discretized grid world.
+In contrast, Sparrow's parallel simulation capability, combined with the high efficiency of the ASL framework, enables the training of a real-world planner in merely one hour of simulation.
+Additionally, the vectorized diversity of Sparrow addresses the dynamics issue, ensuring continuous robot motion in real-world tasks.
+In \citet{realworld_nature}, a mathematical model of the robot and a residual model of the Sim2Real discrepancy are required to ensure the Sim2Real transfer.
+In contrast, our approach is environmentally model-free.
+Devoid of any precise information about the robot and environments, Color is capable of managing a variety of local planning tasks, both in simulation and the real world.